 IBM FICON Qualification Letters for the Cisco MDS Family

-Cisco also does Qualification testing with Oracle (previously SUN and StorageTek) to insure interoperability between the Cisco FICON solutions and the real and virtual tape solutions from Oracle.
+Cisco also does qualification testing with Oracle (previously SUN and StorageTek) to help ensure interoperability between the Cisco FICON solutions and the real and virtual tape solutions from Oracle.

 A. Yes.
-The MDS 9710 chassis was IBM-qualified with Cisco NX-OS Software Release 6.2(5a).
-In the same qualification, the MDS 9513, MDS 9509, MDS 9506, and MDS 9222i were also qualified.
-The IBM qualification letter can be found on the Interop tab.
+The MDS 9710 chassis was first IBM-qualified with Cisco NX-OS Software Release 6.2(5a).
+The MDS 9706 chassis was IBM-qualified in Release 6.2(11c).
+In both releases, all previously supported hardware platforms were also renewed in their qualification, including the MDS 9513, MDS 9509, MDS 9506, and MDS 9222i.
+You can find all IBM qualification letters on the Interoperability tab.

 Q. Does the MDS 9250i support FICON?

 A. Yes.
 FICON is supported on the MDS 9250i starting with NX-OS Software Release 6.2(11c) and later.